Todoist is an excellent platform for creating to-do lists.

 Different people have different needs.

-So, in this article, you’ll learn the ten best alternatives to Todoist.
+So, in this article, you’ll learn the twelve best alternatives to Todoist.

 You’ll find everything from more uncomplicated to-do list apps to more intricate ones.